25 Best National Parks Near Phoenix

 10 hours 35 minutes from Phoenix (650 miles)

-One of the most visited national parks in the country and well known across the world as a haven of natural beauty, the Yellowstone National Park is such a beautiful region that it would indeed be a crime to never traverse through it, so consider this your sign!
+One of the most visited national parks in the country and well known across the world as a haven of natural beauty, Yosemite National Park is such a beautiful region that it would indeed be a crime to never traverse through it, so consider this your sign!

 It is located in the Sierra Nevada Mountains in California and is more than a 10-hour drive away from Phoenix.
 The best way to get there is by getting on I-10 West to make it well into California.
 Then, you'll go on to drive on CA-210 West and I-210 West towards Sacramento.